JoeWrightMusic/PartialPlayground/README.md

 # SFtoPartialMIDI
-A gui written arounds IRCAM's iana~ that exports partials as midi/sound files
+A gui written around IRCAM's iana~ that exports partials as midi/sound files